MUH-ABD/PizzaShop-Management-System/README.md

 Automatically archives exported orders

-🔒 Archive Logic
+Archive Logic
 After export:

 Orders with OrderStatus = Delivered are updated with IsArchived = 1

 Archived orders don’t appear again in future exports

-📅 Filtering by Date
+Filtering by Date
-Use DateTimePicker with checkbox enabled
+Use DateTimePicker with a checkbox enabled

 Filters by DeliveredAt range

-🔧 Dependencies
+Dependencies
 ClosedXML

 MySql.Data (MySQL Connector)

 .NET Framework (WinForms App)

-🧼 Maintenance Tip
+Maintenance Tip
-You can safely delete records from database manually or schedule cleanup on archived orders.
+You can safely delete records from the database manually or schedule a cleanup on archived orders.

-📌 Notes
+Notes
-Use Port 3307 if MySQL is installed with custom config.
+Use Port 3307 if MySQL is installed with a custom config.

 App uses DeliveredOrders_{yyyy-MM-dd_HH-mm}.xlsx format.

-Add company logo manually in Excel if needed.
+Add the company logo manually in Excel if needed.

-💬 Questions?
+Questions?
-Feel free to improve, add printing, receipts, or online order integration later.
+Please feel free to add printing, receipts, or online order integration later.
-Built with 💻 C# and ❤️ Pizza.
+Built with  C# and ❤ Pizza.